berkanlafci/berkanlafci/README.md

-👨‍💻 Currently working on 3D mesh generation models and constrained optimization algorithms
+👨‍💻 Working on 3D mesh generation models and constrained optimization algorithms

-🔭 Senior Machine Learning Research Scientist at Align Technology
+🔭 Currently, I am a Senior Machine Learning Research Scientist at Align Technology

+🎓 I was a postdoctoral researcher for multiview photometric studio under the supervision of Prof. Bjoern Menze

-🎓 PhD from ETH Zurich about medical image processing
+🎓 I hold a PhD degree from ETH Zurich about medical image processing

 <!--
 **berkanlafci/berkanlafci** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.